less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

 ```

 ## Accessing a Terminal
 You can also use `docker-compose` to access a terminal for the container directly from your host machine.
-Keep Terminal 1 running.
-Now, open a **new terminal** (Terminal 2) and enter the following commands to connect to your Docker container and open a terminal:
+In a terminal on your host machine (Terminal 1) enter the following commands to connect to your Docker container and open a terminal:
 ```bash
 cd ~/cs4501-robotics-docker  # edit the location if you did not clone the repository to ~ during Docker Setup docker-compose exec ros bash